keistad-root/keistad-root.github.io/_pages/about.md

 title: More info about me
 ---

+## Who was I?

+I graduated Sungdo Highschool in Feb 2017 and enter Pusan Nat'l University.
+I wanted to be Physicist so I chose my subject as Physics.
+When I was freshman, I entered Soseum, the Korean traditional dance club.
+In the club, I roled to play sangmo.
+At the sophomore time, I was kapellmeister of my club.
+At Mar 18th 2019, I enlisted to the Korean Airforce and was deployed with the 11th fighter wing.
+I worked in POL.
+I got discharged at Jan 11th 2021 as a staff sergeant.

 ## Who am I?

-{% include components/intro.md %}

-## What I studied and working?

-- Making Vacuum Chamber
-  - 31 Dec 2020~Current
-  - My lab want to search new paradigm, trillision, in colling experiment.
-  - We need low vacuum(~1mbar) because of lifetime of alpha particle.
-  - I test vacuum chamber to make low vacuum in this project.
-- Making SQM 2022 Homepage
-  - 28 Apr 2021~Current
-  - The SQM (Strangeness in Quark Matter) is a international conference.
-It will hold in busan if the Covid-19 is end.
-  - My role is making SQM 2022 homepage, etc...
-- ITS3 Upgrade
-  - 16 Apr 2021~Current
+I return to school after honor discharge.
+I work in HIPEx by intern.
+These days, I study a vacuum chamber to use in 'Trillision' experiment.
+The trillision means that 3 particles crash eachother.
+We set one fixed target and shoot two beams.
+Then the trillision may occurs.
+The probability to success is very low, but the null value is also meaningful.
+For following SQM 2022 conference, I make SQM 2022 Homepage.
+SQM means Strangeness in Quark Matter.
+If I participate by a stuff in SQM, I will be good experience and good chance to study culture and mind of foreign scientists.
-  - ALICE team in CERN want to upgrade ITS form 2 to 3 during LS2.
-  - I find my role in ITS upgrade project.
+And I participate in ITS3 Upgrade project.
+ALICE will go to LS2, so ALICE team in CERN want to improve ITS form 2 to 3 during LS2.
+I am finding my role in this project.
+This is international project, thus I expect that it will be good chance to announce me to foreign labaratory.

-## Education and experience

-- graduated Duksang elementary school (Mar 2005 ~ Feb 2011)
-- graduated Silla middle school (Mar 2011 ~ Feb 2014)
-- graduated Sungdo high school (Mar 2014 ~ Feb 2017)
-- Physics, Pusan national university (Mar 2017 ~ Feb 2019 and Jan 2021 ~ Current)
-- Airman in POL, 11th wings (Mar 2019 ~ Jan 2021)
-- Intern, HIPEx (Jan 2021 ~ Current)
+## Who do I want to be?

+I want to study nuclear physics in Germany and cowork with CERN.
+I don't know that I have a talent in which of areas.
+But if I do my best and enjoy physics, my efforts will never betray me.